oxguy3/winstons-world/README.md

 Revolution No 9ine's game project for DMC 1000 (Foundations of Digital Media) at UC, Fall 2019

 ## Installation
 Follow these instructions to set up the game on your own computer.
-The game should be installable on any OS, but I am on Mac so my instructions for Windows might sometimes be imperfect.
-(The game should also work fine on Linux, but I'm not going to give Linux-specific instructions most of the time; if you're savvy enough to use Linux, you probably don't need as much help from me.)
+The game should run on any OS, but I am on Mac, so the Windows instructions might not be perfect.
+(The game should also work fine on Linux, but I'm not going to provide Linux-specific instructions most of the time; if you're savvy enough to use Linux, you probably don't need as much help from me.)

 ### Prerequisites
 Before you can run this game on your computer, there's some software you will need. **Windows users:** Unless your computer is literally 10+ years old, use the "64-bit installer" links, not the 32-bit links.

 * [GitHub Desktop](https://desktop.github.com) (once you have installed it, be sure to login to your GitHub account)
+    * (If you're experienced with Git, you can use the command-line or another Git client; however, all instructions in this guide will be tailored to GitHub Desktop.)
 * [Node.js](https://nodejs.org/en/download/) (stick with "LTS"; don't select "Current")
 * [Tiled map editor](https://thorbjorn.itch.io/tiled) (they'll try to get you to donate when you click Download, but you can hit "No thanks, just take me to the downloads" to get it for free)